awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

 The SIP media application runs these actions on call leg A\.
-Assuming the `PlayAudioAndGetDigits` action receives the digits, the SIP media application invokes the Lambda function with the `ACTION_SUCCESSFUL` event type\.
+Assuming the `PlayAudioAndGetDigits` action receives the digits, the SIP media application invokes the AWS Lambda function with the `ACTION_SUCCESSFUL` event type\.

 ```
 {